vatpac-technology/sops/docs/aerodromes/classd/Camden.md

 Refer to [Class D Tower Separation Standards](../../../separation-standards/classd) for more information.

+### Night Operations
+Controllers are prohibited from logging on as **CN ADC** or **CN SMC** between 23:00 and 06:00 Sydney local time.

+During this time, the [Sydney CTA C10 Airspace](../../../terminal/sydney/#sydney-cta-c10) overhead YSCN extends to `A015`, precluding normal operations.

 ## Local Procedures
 ### Instrument Approaches
 The only instrument approach at YSCN is the RNP W approach.
-This approach commences OCTA and enters the Camden control zone.
+This approach commences within CTA before leaving controlled airspace on descent before entering the Camden control zone.

-SY TCU **will not** clear aircraft for the approach (as it commences OCTA) and will transfer aircraft to **CN ADC** at `SC2WI`.  **CN ADC** shall issue airways clearance on first contact in accordance with the table below.
+SY TCU will clear aircraft for the approach (as it commences OCTA) and will transfer aircraft to **CN ADC** prior to `SC2WI`.  **CN ADC** shall issue airways clearance on first contact in accordance with the table below.

 | Scenario | Clearance |
 | -------- | --------- |